UON-Ragnarok/Ragnarok-The-Game/README.txt

-To run the game, execute 'Game.py' with Python runtime.
+To run the game, execute 'Game.py'.

 Controls:

 In start menu, use mouse to click the options.
-Use mouse or trackpad to control the spaceship, the fire bullets can be shot automatically.
+Use mouse or trackpad to control the spaceship, the bullets are fired automatically

 Hotkeys: